BA(Hons) Animation (with Foundation Year)

 Learn through a mix of lectures, seminars, practical workshops, projects and tutorials.
 European and international visits and field studies are key experiences on offer within the school.

 Creativity is central to the course, which covers ideas, story and design.
-Explore contemporary production processes and methods as well as fundamental principles of animation that you can apply within classical 2D and 3D, stop frame and computer (CG) animation.
+Explore contemporary production processes and methods as well as fundamental principles of animation you can apply within classical 2D, 2D digital, stop frame and computer (CG) animation.

 Study narrative structures, short form writing, cinematography, production design, directing and sound design, while working on productions in small teams to advance your chosen specialism.

 Test your ideas and concepts in a professional environment to prepare for a major self-directed final production piece.
-Hone your professional practice and entrepreneurial skills by working on live projects and through collaborative work with other creative individuals and institutions, including composers from the Royal Academy of Music.
+Hone your professional practice and entrepreneurial mindset, by working on live projects, competitions, and through collaborative work with other creative individuals and institutions.

 Visit Bristol School of Animation to get a flavour of our students' work.